Small Business Tax Deductions for 2020

 15. Work Related Gifts are Small Business Tax Deductions

 Some businesses see gifting as an essential part of their marketing and branding strategy.
-These gifts for clients, customers, and business associates are considered deductible business expenses.
+In addition, these gifts for clients, customers, and business associates are considered deductible business expenses.
 There is a limit, however of $25 annually for business gifts given to one individual.
 Promotional items branded with your business name don’t count towards this limit if each one costs $4 or less and are one of many widely-distributed items.

 Other Deductions Include: